CPA Exam Blueprints

 Representative task

-Apply the COSO ERM framework to identify risk/opportunity scenarios in an entity
+Apply the COSO ERM framework to identify risk/opportunity scenarios

 –